Yamato-Security/hayabusa/doc/AboutRuleCreation-English.md

           - 7040
           - 7041
         Event.System.Channel: System
+    condition: selection
 ``````

-### Eventkey
+### Eventkeys
 The following is an excerpt of a Windows event log, formatted in the original XML.
-The `Event.System.Channel` in the rule file example refers to the XML `<Event><System><Channel>System<Channel><System></Event>`.
-For Windows event logs in XML format, as in this example, if you want to specify the values contained in the nested XML tags as the condition of the rule, you can specify them by connecting them with a dot (`. `).
-In the rule file, these strings connected together with dots are called `eventkeys`.
+The `Event.System.Channel` field in the rule file example above refers to the original XML tag: `<Event><System><Channel>System<Channel><System></Event>`.
+Nested XML tags are replaced by tag names seperated by dots (`.`).
+In hayabusa rules, these field strings connected together with dots are refered to as  `eventkeys`.

 ``````
 <Event xmlns='http://schemas.microsoft.com/win/2004/08/events/event'>